 At the heart of all our products is the paired rotor technology developed by Epicam.
 The rotors form a rotary displacement device.
-This is more efficient and scalable than a turbine, which harnesses energy from flow over its blades, and has fewer losses to friction than a reciprocating displacement engine with a piston, and compression ratio is not limited by flex as in a screw or scroll expander.
+This is more efficient and scalable than a turbine, which harnesses energy from flow over its blades, it has fewer losses to friction than a reciprocating displacement engine with a piston, and compression ratio is not limited by flex as in a screw or scroll expander.

 The unique geometry of the paired rotors, one with lobes and a second with pockets, is protected by 6 worldwide patents.

-The rotor pairs create multiple expanding or contracting chambers as they turn, with a complete pocket expansion or contraction occurring in only 90 o of rotation.
-The rotors are designed to spin at 10,000-20,000 rpm, with up to three cycles per rotation, allowing high throughout.
+The rotor pairs create multiple expanding or contracting chambers as they turn, with a complete pocket expansion or contraction occurring in only 90o of rotation.
+The rotors can retain efficiency when designed to spin at manageable speeds of 1,000-3,000 rpm (allowing use of automotive components).

 With very high compression/expansion ratios over very short times and distances, and machined to a high tolerance, the rotors do not touch and are therefore almost frictionless without any lubrication.